acmepjz/meandmyshadow/docs/ScriptAPI.md

 "onCreate"            | Fired when object creates.
 "onEnterFrame"        | Fired every frame.
 "onPlayerInteraction" | Fired when the player press DOWN key.
 Currently this event only fires when the block type is TYPE_SWITCH.
 "onToggle"            | Fired when the block receives "toggle" from a switch/button.
+NOTE: The switch/button itself will also receive this event.
+This is used in an old example found on my old computer.
 "onSwitchOn"          | Fired when the block receives "switch on" from a switch/button.
+NOTE: The switch/button itself will also receive this event.
+This is used in an old example found on my old computer.
 "onSwitchOff"         | Fired when the block receives "switch off" from a switch/button.
+NOTE: The switch/button itself will also receive this event.
+This is used in an old example found on my old computer.

 NOTE: During the event execution the global variable `this` temporarily points to current block.
 (Ad-hoc workaround!)
-When the event execution ends the global variable `this` is reset to `nil`.
+When the event execution ends the global variable `this` is reset to its previous value.

 The block event may return an integer value (default is 0) to alter the game logic: